netbit-au/nckt/README.md

     -x, --xcl, --exclude    Extract all variables EXCEPT those specified with -v in.nc                   Input file name
     out.nc                  Output file name (or use -o switch)

+License: GNU General Public License (GPL) Version 3 The full license text is at http://www.gnu.org/copyleft/gpl.html and in the file nco/doc/LICENSE in the NCO source distribution.

+As a special exception to the terms of the GPL, you are permitted to link the NCO source code with the HDF, netCDF, OPeNDAP, and UDUnits libraries and to distribute the resulting executables under the terms of the GPL, but in addition obeying the extra stipulations of the HDF, netCDF, OPeNDAP, and UDUnits licenses.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.